pkrumins/dnode/README.markdown

 and [bufferlist](http://github.com/substack/node-bufferlist.git),
 which are all on npm and will be automatically fetched by `npm install dnode`.
 You can also fetch them from github too:

     git clone http://github.com/LearnBoost/Socket.IO-node.git
     git clone http://github.com/substack/js-traverse.git
     git clone http://github.com/substack/node-bufferlist.git

+For the require('dnode/web') stuff to work, you'll need Socket.IO (different from Socket.IO-node), which is what the second `git clone` in the checkout instructions is all about.
+Submodules are hard.

 Examples
 ========